Installation

 Bevy Plugin

-The next step is to add the BMS plugin to your application, on top of any other extras you want included in your app:
+The next step is to add the BMS plugin to your application.

 Language Features